Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/snowflake_deploy.md

   --database='st_ml_app'
 ```

+## Using Notebook

+Here's my suggested revision to make the text clearer and more precise:

+We will need a few more objects and will need to ingest the penguins data into our Snowflake database `st_ml_app`, specifically in the schema `data` and into a table named `penguins`.
+We will use [Snowflake Notebooks](https://www.snowflake.com/en/data-cloud/notebooks/){:target=_blank} for this purpose.

-Download and import the [notebook](https://github.com/Snowflake-Labs/streamlit-oss-to-sis-bootstrap/blob/main/notebooks/sis_setup.ipynb){:target=_blank} and follow the instructions on the notebook to prepare the environment for deployment.
+Download and import this [notebook](https://github.com/Snowflake-Labs/streamlit-oss-to-sis-bootstrap/blob/main/notebooks/sis_setup.ipynb){:target=_blank} and follow its instructions to prepare the environment for deployment.

 ## Deploying the App